Explore NZ

 Budget for the whole move, not one line item

-A stronger migration plan treats cost as part of the wider route, relocation, and household readiness model.
+Treat cost as part of route, relocation, and household readiness.

 Back to Explore NZ →Need this guide turned into a clear next move?